dhis2/dhis2-releases/releases/2.32/README.md

 # 2.32 Upgrade Notes

 ## System Administration
-- Server base url has been moved from System Settings to configurations and its value will be retrieved from dhis2.conf.
+- The `Server base URL` system setting has changed from being a system setting to a `dhis.conf` property.
+This is done because the server base URL typically follows the server and not the database, and is helpful when copying databases between servers.

 ## Data model
-- The (unused) association between `Program` and `DataApprovalWorkflow` has been removed.
+- The (unused) association between `Program` and `DataApprovalWorkflow` is removed.
-- The (unused) association between `TrackedEntityInstance` and "representative" `TrackedEntityInstance` has been removed.
+- The (unused) association between `TrackedEntityInstance` and "representative" `TrackedEntityInstance` is removed.
-- A Geometry (`Geometry, 4326`) field has been added to replace the `coordinates` and `featuretype` fields for `OrganisationUnit`.
+- A Geometry (`Geometry, 4326`) field is added to replace the `coordinates` and `featuretype` fields for `OrganisationUnit`.
-- A Geometry (`Geometry, 4326`) has been added to replace the `coordinates` columns for `OrganisationUnitGroup`.
+- A Geometry (`Geometry, 4326`) is added to replace the `coordinates` columns for `OrganisationUnitGroup`.